 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens Reconsider Travel to Japan due to COVID-19-related entry restrictions.
+The US Department of State currently recommends US citizens exercise normal precautions in Japan.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport is valid at the date of their entering the country and during the length of their entire visit.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is not required for stays of less than 90 days.

 (03) 3224-5000; US Embassy in Tokyo, 1-10-5 Akasaka, Minato-ku, Tokyo 107-8420, Japan; TokyoACS@state.gov; https://jp.usembassy.gov/